braydenhuang/clawcage/README.md

 #### The firewall cannot resolve via DNS-over-TLS (DoT)
 - This is common in corporate or restricted networks.
+- Install a DNS proxy (such as `dnsdist`) in the firewall container.
+Set it up to use DNS-over-HTTPS (DoH), then hardwall it to only accept local connections.
-- Change to DNS-over-HTTPS (DoH) by making this edit in `wireguard-fw/nftables.conf`...
+- Finally, make this edit in `wireguard-fw/nftables.conf`...
     ```bash
     # Old
     # Unbound DNS over TLS (DoT) upstream queries